ddtramp/vue-multi-page-mobile/README.md

     npm run build && cordova prepare

-    cordova emulate ios --list      // availble devices cordova emulate ios --target="iPhone-7-Plus"    // this is work
+    cordova emulate ios --list      // availble devices cordova emulate ios --target="iPhone-7-Plus"

+## Notice

+do not use 异步组件 import("")

+use 内联 style

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).